 “On the nose, the fruit is abundant and lustrous, yet it is not without the acidity typical of Bandol and hints of leather.
-A magnificent, undulating power, with the fruit filling every space without a trace of sweetness.
-Cedar dust, cut cigars, blackberries, and a wild mix of dried Mediterranean herbs carry through to a long, muscular finish, rooted in licorice.
-It’s impressive now, but I’d set it aside for several years or more. ” (Jancis Robinson 2022) - • Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+A magnificent, undulating power, with the fruit filling every space without the slightest hint of sweetness.
+Cedar dust, cut cigars, blackberries, and a wild blend of dried Mediterranean herbs carry through to a long, muscular finish, rooted in licorice.
+It’s impressive now, but I’d set it aside for several years or more. ” (Jancis Robinson 2022) - • Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy your Bégude wines at the best price in a private sale!
+Buy your Bégude wines at the best price through a private sale!

 Starting at €99 on your first order